HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 *Once your forger node EVMAPP gets fully synced, you will need to wait approximately 9 hours (two epochs) in order to be eligible to participate in the block validating process.*

 ### Unstaking
-1. Before you can unstake you should set active the eth_sign feature in Metamask wallet. (you should disable this after unstaking):
+1. Before you can unstake, you should set active the eth_sign feature in Metamask wallet (you should disable this after unstaking):
     - Advanced Settings → Active the Eth_sign Requests → Read & Confirm the warning → Click on Continue.
 2. Open Remix and select the *withdraw.js* file for editing
 3. Update the **STAKE_ID** field to the value that you received when staking.
 4. Run the script.
-5. Metamask will prompt you to sign a message, click **Sign**
+5. Metamask will prompt you to sign a message, click ***Sign***
 6. Disable the eth_sign feature.

 *If you would like to send funds back to the Horizen mainchain please use the following [guide](https://docs.horizen.io/horizen_eon/connect/backward_transfer) to do a backwards transfer.*